-Disclosure Information for Students Registered with Services for Students with Disabilities
+Disclosure Information for Students Registered with Student Accessibility Center

-Services for Students with Disabilities (SSWD) is committed to ensuring all information and communication pertaining to a student's disability remains confidential as required or permitted by law.
-This document is designed to assist students, parents, faculty and staff understand what is and is not considered confidential information, who has access to SSWD records, and disclosure and mandatory reporting obligations.
+Student Accessibility Center (SAC) is committed to ensuring all information and communication pertaining to a student's disability remains confidential as required or permitted by law.
+This document is designed to assist students, parents, faculty and staff understand what is and is not considered confidential information, who has access to SAC records, and disclosure and mandatory reporting obligations.

 Rules Regarding Protected Information

-Information such as registration with the SSWD, documentation, and diagnosis is protected by the Americans with Disabilities Act (ADA) confidentiality standards.
+Information such as registration with the SAC, documentation, and diagnosis is protected by the Americans with Disabilities Act (ADA) confidentiality standards.
 Under the ADA, your diagnosis and documentation are considered confidential information.
-Being registered with the SSWD will not become part of your permanent student records.
+Being registered with the SAC will not become part of your permanent student records.
 Your degree and transcript will not reflect your affiliation with our office.

 If you believe someone improperly accessed or disclosed your information, please let us know right away and we will investigate your concerns.
 You may also contact LUC Ethics Reporting Hotline at 885.603.6988

 In order to determine eligibility for services, SAC does require that students disclose their diagnosis and provide supporting documentation.
 As part of new student intake documentation, an Authorization for Release of Information form is included.
 Information can only be disclosed to those authorized by the student.
 If at any time a student believes someone outside SAC is trying to get information about your diagnosis and the student prefers not to answer, refer the person to the SAC.
 SAC will then work with the person on the information that they are eligible to know.

 SAC will not disclose your diagnosis to anyone without a written release from you.
 Your documentation and records with SAC are secure and kept within our office.
 SAC’s online system is also set up to protect your information.
 Only SAC staff have access to confidential information that may be entered in the system or is kept in our paper files.